zeroluck/docs/sources/deployment/rhel.md

 [TOC]

-# RHEL 6.5 Installation Guide
+# RHEL 6.x Installation Guide
 ## Installing Gluu Server
 Download and install Gluu Server by the following commands.
 Use the `.rpm` installation to perform a base chroot installation with the following Gluu Server Base CentOS requirements.

-As an alternative, use our Gluu repository for CentOS 6.5:
+As an alternative, use our Gluu repository for RHEL 6.x:

 ```
 # wget https://repo.gluu.org/rhel/Gluu-rhel6.repo -O /etc/yum.repos.d/Gluu.repo